blackmarkt/Udacity-ML/capstone_report_template.md

 - _Is the model robust enough for the problem?
 Do small perturbations (changes) in training data or the input space greatly affect the results?_
 - _Can results found from the model be trusted?_

+AdaBoost Ensemble is a great classifier model because it is relatively fast, computationally efficient and has a intuitive iterative process that is more easily understood.

+Because of Bitcoin's inherent volatility during the time interval for this project small misclassifications in the outcomes can lead to significant under or over-performance of the model in terms of alpha.
+If this model were employed with a more seasoned and less historically volatile asset like US Treasuries the consequential results would not as greatly affect performance.

 ### Justification
-In this section, your model’s final solution and its results should be compared to the benchmark you established earlier in the project using some type of statistical analysis.
-You should also justify whether these results and the solution are significant enough to have solved the problem posed in the project.
-Questions to ask yourself when writing this section:
-- _Are the final results found stronger than the benchmark result reported earlier?_
-- _Have you thoroughly analyzed and discussed the final solution?_
-- _Is the final solution significant enough to have solved the problem?_

 While the project fell short in overcoming the final hurdle of outperforming the "Buy and Hold" benchmark each model was able to achieve profitability.
+While it is a little deflating to spend so much time on to developing an underperforming model it is much worse to have built a model that loses money at the same the benchmark rises.
+In the past couple years the finance industry in it's race to employ data science and machine learning techniques has experienced this very tragedy<sup> </sup.

-This is par for the course in finance as the competition is fierce and quantitative strategies are arbitraged away as more and more players exploit the same edge.
-Not only would a trading strategy need to beat it's benchmark but it would need to clearly exceed it as there are cost of doing business (trading fees/commissions, infrastructure costs, data fees, etc..) that will quickly eat away your profibaility.
+Developing unfit or underperforming models is par for the course in finance as the competition is fierce and quantitative strategies are arbitraged away as more and more players exploit the same edge.
+Not only would a trading strategy need to beat it's benchmark but it would need to clearly exceed it as there are cost of doing business (trading fees/commissions, infrastructure costs, data fees, etc..) that will quickly eat away profibaility.

 This is simply the first step in the "alpha" discovery process.
-Some obvious areas of improvement this project could build on are:
+Some obvious areas of potential improvement this project could build on are:

 - more data or shorter time intervals with a lot more data
 - more unique exotic datasets relating to Bitcoin
 - playing with different parameter settings
--

-AdaBoost was able to outperform the Naive Bayes Predictor baseline accuracy and fscore.
+- continued tuning and feature reduction

+AdaBoost was able to outperform the Naive Bayes Predictor baseline accuracy and fscore which is a win and the final tuned and reduced featured model almost kept up with the Bitcoin benchmark.
+This result was a little surprising given such that our accuracy and fscores were around 60%.
+While this model is not a certified money machine it is very promising and has definitely laid a promising foundation to build on.

 ___